 IMPORTANT: This test is done on the engine wiring harness distributor connector and NOT on the distributor's connector.
 You can further identify the engine wiring harness connector by the fact that it has female terminals.

 Connect the red multimeter test lead to the ORG/WHT wire of the distributor's engine wiring harness connector using an appropriate tool.

 The ORG/WHT (or ORG) wire connects to the terminal labeled with the #2 in the illustration above.

-Ground the BLACK lead of the multimeter to a good ground point on the engine or directly on the battery's negative terminal.
+Ground the black multimeter test lead to a good Ground point on the engine or directly on the battery negative (-) terminal.

 Your multimeter should register 8 Volts if the ORG/WHT wire is feeding the camshaft position sensor with power.

 Let's interpret your test results:

 CASE 1: The multimeter showed 8 Volts.
 This the correct test result and lets you know that the camshaft position sensor is getting power.
 The next step is to make sure its Ground circuit is OK too, go to: TEST 2: Verifying The Cam Sensor Is Getting Ground.